 Please note: Paediatric physiotherapy can only be booked online for our Belgravia and Clapham practices.
 Paediatric osteopathy can be booked in all our practices.

 If you are an Axa or Bupa patient, you cannot book online.
 Please call our office with your authorisation number.

-We are covered by health Insurance companies and recognised by Bupa Uk and Axa ppp
+We are covered by most health insurances and are Bupa recognised and AXA PPP recognised.